Joseph Petric reimagining the accordion

 The Artist

-The London debut of accordionist Joseph Petric – “A performer of miraculous power and understated mastery” (Winnipeg Sun) – was acclaimed by The Independent, while his American debut merited a citation in “Performances of the Year” by the Washington Post’s Joseph D. McLellan.
-Mr. Petric’s systematic trajectory across the Classical concert hall comprises solo appearances at Seiji Ozawa Hall, Berlin Philharmonie, Wigmore Hall, and the Walt Disney Concert Hall.
+The London debut of accordionist Joseph Petric – “...a performer of miraculous power and understated mastery” (Winnipeg Sun) – was acclaimed by The Independent, while his American debut merited a citation in “Performances of the Year” by the Washington Post’s Joseph D. McLellan.
+Mr. Petric's trajectory across the Classical concert hall comprised solo appearances at Seiji Ozawa Hall, Berlin Philharmonie, Wigmore Hall, and the Walt Disney Concert Hall.
 He is also a forensic advocate for new creation, having commissioned 360 new works for the accordion canon, curatorial initiatives that have been compared to the artistic stewardship of the Kronos Quartet and London Sinfonietta.

-Mr. Petric lives in Upper Canada, Montréal, and on the Aegean coast.
+Mr Petric lives in Upper Canada, Montreal and on the Aegean coast.

 The Reimagining